Fees and Terms & Conditions

 - Plots are purchased for a period of 99 years.
 The Exclusive Rights of Burial is a deed of grant issued to the purchaser of the grave.
 This deed entitles the holder to determine who is buried in the grave and apply for a Memorial Permit.
 If the ownership of a deed has changed, proof will need to be provided to the Council before any interment can take place.

-- Where Plots are reserved by purchasers for their own use, it is recommended that the Council is notified of the contact details for the next of kin, or the person to which ownership of the plot will transfer, if known.
+- When plots are purchased it is recommended that the Council is notified of the contact details for the next of kin, or the person to which ownership of the plot will transfer, if known.

 - Full payment for plots and interments must be received prior to burial taking place.